 Mozart Symphony #40 in G Minor, K 550 -1.
 Molto Allegro

-One of the most important large-scale genres invented during the Classical period is the “symphony“.
+One of the most important large-scale genres invented during the Classical period was the “symphony“.
 The word “symphony“ comes from the Italian word for “sounding together“.

-Written for the orchestra, composers would feature all four sections (strings, woodwinds, brass, and percussion) in symphonic compositions.
-Early Classical symphony pieces had three movements:
+Written for the orchestra, composers would feature all four sections (strings, woodwinds, brass, and percussion) in symphonic form.
+Early classical period symphonies had three movements:

 - The first movement was usually a fast tempo sonata form.

-- The second movement had a slower tempo and sometimes included a theme and variations form.
+- The second movement had a slower tempo and sometimes included a theme and variations in form.

-- The fourth movement most always had a fast tempo.
+- The third movement most always had a fast tempo.